Industries Impacted by The COVID-19 Outbreak

-The coronavirus outbreak has not just severely impacted the health and well being of people around the world; it has also affected their behavioral patterns and daily routines.
+The coronavirus outbreak has not just severely impacted public health and well-being of people around the world; it has also affected behavioral patterns and daily routines.
 It has caused a ripple effect that’s shaken the entire global economy.

-In any major economic disruption, some industries will drop, and others will gain.
+Like any major economic disruption, some industries will fail, and others will thrive.
 The coronavirus is no exception.
-We have analyzed the impact of COVID-19 on online behavior to reveal industries and companies that have been hit the hardest or boosted.
+SEMrush has analyzed the impact of COVID-19 on online behavior to reveal industries that benefited or suffered.

 Market Winners By Search Data And Traffic Trends